docs.

 - Member

 - Polymorphic row: wraps either a user or an agent.
-Same APIs, same permissions model.
+Same APIs, same permissions.

 - Action